jilljenn/jjv.ie/software.md

 - Need to install the Jitsi app on smartphones and tablets
 - They are [not E2E encrypted](https://theintercept.com/2020/03/31/zoom-meeting-encryption/) while they said they were
 - ["*I'm okay with AES-128, but using ECB (electronic codebook) mode indicates that there is no one at the company who knows anything about cryptography.*"](https://www.schneier.com/blog/archives/2020/04/security_and_pr_1.html) - Bruce Schneier
+- Some users' Zoom video content was routed "mistakenly" to China, and some encryption keys are issued via Chinese servers, even for non-Chinese calls.

 ### Hangouts